martinheterjag/eurorack-drum-machine/README.md

 # eurorack-drum-machine

 This project uses cross-pi-gcc-9.2.0-0 to cross compile to a Rasberry Pi Zero.
+I build on an Ubuntu VM that i use for Linux development.

 To build and install run the following commands: